-We are very pleased to announce that during the spring 2014 semester we will once again fund Hunter College Undergraduate Research Fellowships.
-Based on the last two years of this successful program, the initiative will continue to provide opportunities for undergraduate students to conduct research alongside Hunter College’s outstanding faculty.
-For additional information, pleaseor see the Spring 2014 Undergraduate Research Fellowships – Request for Proposals
+We are very pleased to announce that during the spring 2015 semester Hunter College will once again fund Undergraduate Research Fellowships.
+Based on the last three years of this successful program, the initiative will continue to provide opportunities for undergraduate students to collaborate with Hunter’s outstanding faculty—across the disciplines—in generating scholarly research and creative works.
+For additional information, please see the Spring 2015 Undergraduate Research Fellowships – Request for Proposals

 Why Undergraduate Research Fellowships?